getDolla/Team-WangBros/README.md

 	*java MazeCeption*
 - *Note*
 	This game is best run in full screen.
 Even though the map may seem small at first, it expands as you progress through the game.
+(1024x768 should be fine)

 Features: